FPFletcher/looker-custom-visualizations/README.md

 - 📚 Check the [Custom Visualizations API documentation](https://github.com/looker-open-source/custom_visualizations_v2/blob/master/docs/api_reference.md)
 - 📝 Review the [step-by-step guide](https://discuss.google.dev/t/create-a-custom-visualization-without-development-skills-using-generative-ai/163652) for creating custom visualizations

-**💡 Finding this project useful?** [Fill this form](https://forms.gle/RNjQvsHpTsp9pUn38) to let the Google team know **this project is particularly useful to you and your team** so we can gather more internal resources to work on it.
+**Finding this project useful?** [Fill this form](https://forms.gle/RNjQvsHpTsp9pUn38) to let the Google team know **this project is particularly useful to you and your team** so we can gather more internal resources to work on it.

 ---